 Growing up to 116 metres tall, just looking up at these natural skyscrapers will make you feel tiny.
 You’ll probably get a little damp too.
-Fog accounts for up to one-fourth of the precipitation needed so the mighty coast redwoods can survive.
+Fog accounts for up to one fourth of the precipitation needed so the mighty coast redwoods can survive.
 Remember, fog drip is a good thing!

-A short train ride from Kyoto, this magnificent bamboo towering forest in the district of Arashiyama has become a must-visit destination for locals and tourists alike.
+A short train ride from Kyoto, this magnificent bamboo forest in the district of Arashiyama has become a must-visit destination for locals and tourists alike.

-Visually, the forest is stunning.
+The forest is stunning.
 But stop for a moment and listen to the wind rustling through the creaking bamboo.
 That sound has been declared one of the "100 Soundscapes of Japan" by the Japanese government, a selection of everyday noises intended to encourage locals to stop and enjoy nature's music.

-The last large expanse of coastal temperate rain forest on the planet, the Great Bear Rainforest in British Columbia is a vast land of ancient cedars, mossy waterfalls and ‘Spirit Bears’, the rare, cream-colored Kermode bear considered sacred by the local T'simshian people.
+The last large expanse of coastal temperate rain forest on the planet, the Great Bear Rainforest in British Columbia is a vast land of ancient cedars, mossy waterfalls and ‘Spirit Bears’, the rare, cream-coloured Kermode bear considered sacred by the local T'simshian people.

 Roughly the size of Ireland, the forest is also home to coastal grey wolves, grizzly bears, Sitka deer, cougars, mountain goats, orca, salmon, sea lions, sea otters and humpback whales.
 It is ethereal and magical and teeming with wildlife.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!